Conflux-Chain/go-conflux-sdk/api.md

 }
 ```

-BulkSender used for bulk send unsigned tranactions in one request to imporve
+BulkSender used for bulk send unsigned tranactions in one request to improve
 efficiency, it will auto populate missing fields and nonce of unsigned
 transactions in queue before send.